Mike McBath

-Michael Strickler McBath (born May 29, 1946 in Woodbury, New Jersey) is an American businessman, former professional American football player, and part-owner of the Orlando Predators of the Arena Football League.
+Michael Strickler McBath (born May 29, 1946) is an American businessman, former professional American football player, and part-owner of the Orlando Predators of the Arena Football League (AFL).
 He is a former president of the NFL Retired Players Association.

 McBath is currently a senior vice president with Union Bank of Switzerland (formerly Paine Webber).

 AFL ownership

 In 1991, McBath co-founded the Orlando Predators, one of the Arena Football League's most successful franchises.
 McBath and his partners sold the team in 1997, but he returned as a part-owner in 2004.

 Football

 McBath played five seasons (1968–1972) in the National Football League with the Buffalo Bills.
 McBath was released midway through the 1972 after suffering a sciatic nerve injury.
 He signed briefly with the Washington Redskins before moving to World Football League to play a season with the Florida Blazers.

 McBath was a two-way player at Penn State, playing offensive and defensive line.
 He was inducted into the Gloucester County Sports Hall of Fame in 1992 for his accomplishments while at Woodbury Junior-Senior High School in Woodbury, New Jersey.